porkandbeans/OpenTTD/README.md

 # My changes
 - Anything that would normally cost you money now gives you that money instead.
 - Cars and trains move a lot faster
-- Town names can now contain swear-words
+- English Town names can now contain swear-words
-- Town names WILL contain swear-words
+- English Town names WILL contain swear-words
 - The main menu no longer loads a noisy bustling city, but instead a serene ocean of nothing.

 ## Make sure you have the latest version of cmake!